cutecatfann/Jetstream2-MERN-Educational-Resources/documentation/Student_Server_Creation.md

 ```

-## running node.js
+## Running the App

-Your server should now be serving the front end, but it has nothing to pass api requests off to.
-We must run node in a terminal for api requests to work.
+As of now the server should be serving (running) on the front end.
+If you visit the IP/URL you should see a static web app with no backend.
+This is because there is nothing to pass the API requests to.
+Node needs to be run in a terminal for API requests to work.

-`cd` into the backend folder within your project root and run `npm install` and `npm run start`.
+1. `cd` into the backend folder and run `npm install` and `npm run start`.